-This weekend Steve Miller will be playing a series of concerts in New York City but fans purchasing tickets already know not to expect “The Joker,” “Fly Like an Eagle” or “Abracadabra”—or any other signature hits by the Space Cowboy.
-Miller’s performances are taking place at Jazz at Lincoln Center’s Rose Theater, where the singer and guitarist—along with Texas guitar firebrand Jimmie Vaughan and a group of stellar collaborators—is presenting a tribute to the influential blues guitarist T-Bone Walker.
+Fans attending a recent Steve Miller performance in New York at Jazz at Lincoln Center’s Rose Theater knew not to expect “The Joker,” “Fly Like an Eagle” or “Abracadabra”—or any other signature hits by the Space Cowboy.
+The singer and guitarist—along with Texas guitar firebrand Jimmie Vaughan and a group of stellar collaborators—was presenting a tribute to the influential blues guitarist T-Bone Walker.

 Miller’s relationship with jazz and blues goes back to his childhood—guitar innovator Les Paul was not only a friend of his parents but Miller’s godfather, and folks like Walker were regular visitors to the Miller family’s Dallas household.